backupbrain/expressjs-federated-crypto-address-api/README.md

-# Django Federated Crypto Payment Address Protocol
+# ExpressJs Federated Crypto Payment Address Protocol

-This is an implementation of the [Federated Crypto Payment Address API](https://github.com/backupbrain/federated-crypto-address-api) written in [Python3/Django](https://djangoproject.com/).
+This is an implementation of the [Federated Crypto Payment Address API](https://github.com/backupbrain/federated-crypto-address-api) written in [Node.js/Express](https://expressjs.com/).

 The purpose of this protocol is to retrieve a crypto wallet address from a human-friendly, domain-hosted address such as an email address.

 With this API, a crypto wallet could look up an address, for example `BTC` wallet for `backupbrain@gmail.com`.
 The API server will respond with a crypto wallet address, for example `1jM9o3y7KL6DK2fvEwkCJmaNVvar85B3R`

-As per the specification](), this API server must run on port `8325`.
+As per the [specification](https://github.com/backupbrain/federated-crypto-address-api), this API server must run on port `8325`.

 ## Database Structure